GhorbaniF/4CSeqEnhancerDetection/README.md

 - It is importnat to set the position of choromosom correctly in the VPinfo.txt file, otherwise peakC will not be able to visulize the peaks.

+**Table 1.** example of VPinfo.txt file
 | expname | spacer | primer | firstenzyme | secondenzyme	| genome	| vpchr	| vppos	| analysis | fastq |
 | :---         | :---:  |     :---:  |     :---: |  :---: |  :---: |  :---: |  :---: |  :---: | :---: |
 | all_GATCAG   | 0 | TCCAGACAAATAAACATG | NlaIII    | DpnII		   | hg19	| 14		| 92573009	| cis	     | all_GATCAG.fq.gz |
 | all_ACTTGA   | 0 | TCCAGACAAATAAACATG | NlaIII    | DpnII		   | hg19	| 14		| 92573009	| cis	     | all_ACTTGA.fq.gz |
 | all_CAGATC   | 0 | TCCAGACAAATAAACATG | NlaIII	 | DpnII		   | hg19	| 14		| 92573009	| cis		  | all_CAGATC.fq.gz |

-**Table 1.** example of VPinfo.txt file

-*** To set the Y axis of the coverage plots, which are generated in /outF/PLOTS/ folder, you need edit the relevant param at the end of the conf.yml file
+- To set the Y axis of the coverage plots, which are generated in /outF/PLOTS/ folder, we need to edit the relevant parameters at the end of the conf.yml file

-*** To generate the pickC plot, you need to add a set of addresses in pickC_analysis.r file, and run it in Rstudio.
+- To generate the peakC plot, you need to add a set of addresses in **peakC_analysis.r** file, and run it in Rstudio.